-Are you curious about a whole-food, plant-based diet (WFPB)?
+Are you curious about a whole-food, plant-based (WFPB) diet?
 The T. Colin Campbell Center for Nutrition Studies is here to help you get started.

-The term “whole” in WFPB describes foods that are minimally processed.
-This includes as many whole grains, fruits, vegetables, and legumes as you want.
+The term whole in WFPB describes foods that are minimally processed.
+This includes whole grains, fruits, vegetables, legumes (beans, peas, and lentils), nuts, and seeds.

-Many eventually give up the “diet” label, in favor of “lifestyle.”
-Perhaps that’s because our popular notion of dieting has become so confusing.
-A WFPB lifestyle is different.
+Many eventually give up the diet label in favor of lifestyle.
+Perhaps that’s because the popular notion of dieting has become so confusing.
+A WFPB lifestyle is simpler.
 It’s not a short-term punishment charged by guilt.
 It’s not a set of complicated meal plans.
-It’s simply a return to whole foods, rich flavors, and natural health.
+It’s a return to whole foods, natural flavors, and optimal health.

 The benefits of a healthy lifestyle are enormous.
-When you adopt a whole food, plant-based lifestyle you can increase the odds that you will:
+When you adopt a WFPB lifestyle, you can increase the odds that you will:

-barley, brown rice, teff, millet, wild rice, quinoa, amaranth, steel cut and rolled oats, whole wheat
+amaranth, barley, brown rice, bulgur, farro, millet, quinoa, sorghum, steel cut and rolled oats, teff, wheat berries, whole wheat, wild rice

 Legumes (dried or canned with minimal salt)

-adzuki, beans, black beans, black-eyed peas, chickpeas, fava beans, kidney beans, soybeans, green beans, peas, mung beans, lentils, lima beans, pinto beans, homemade veggie burgers
+adzuki beans, black beans, black-eyed peas, chickpeas, fava beans, green beans, kidney beans, lentils, lima beans, mung beans, peas, pinto beans, soybeans

 Greens (fresh or frozen)